cocotb/cocotb/docs/source/upgrade-2.0.rst

     This means index ``0`` will be the rightmost bit and not the leftmost bit like in :class:`BinaryValue`.
     Pass ``Range(0, range-1)`` when constructing :class:`!LogicArray` to retain the old indexing scheme, or update the indexing and slicing usage.

-Change all negative indexing to use positive indexing.

 .. code-block:: python
     :caption: Old way with :class:`!BinaryValue`
     :class: removed